Jump to content

 -------------------------------------------------------------------------------

-$TempDir = "" # Directory for temporary installation and download files (e.g., "D:\files") $WinIDSRoot = "" # The primary home directory for the WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode; required for automated rule updates $SensorName = "" # Unique Node Sensor name (e.g., "NodeName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume event logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation (Workstation only) $SnortUser = "snort" # Master Host ALERT Database Username $SnortPass = "l0gg3r" # Master Host ALERT Database Password $RootUser = "root" # Master Host (Root) MySQL/PostgreSQL Database Username $RootPass = "d1ngd0ng" # Master Host (Root) MySQL/PostgreSQL Database Password SECURITY RECOMMENDATIONS
+$TempDir = "" # Path for temporary installation/download files (e.g., "D:\files") $WinIDSRoot = "" # Primary home directory for WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode for rule updates $SensorName = "" # A unique name for this Host Sensor (e.g., "HostName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation $SnortUser = "snort" # Master Host ALERT Database Username $SnortPass = "l0gg3r" # Master Host ALERT Database Password $RootUser = "root" # Master Host (Root) MySQL/PostgreSQL Database Username $RootPass = "d1ngd0ng" # Master Host (Root) MySQL/PostgreSQL Database Password Save all changes to config.conf and close the editor.

 DATABASE Roles